cincheo/daquota/eco-design/README.md

 # License

-All applications in this directory are Open Source and can be used freely for commercial use.
+All apps in this directory are Open Source and can be used freely for commercial use.